newdigate/teensy-variable-playback/README.md

   * [sd classes on wikipedia](https://en.wikipedia.org/wiki/SD_card#cite_ref-93)

 ## updates
+* 21/07/2021: v1.0.8: play method changed to playRaw and playWav, specify number of channels in parameters of playRaw
 * 13/07/2021: v1.0.7: added multi-channel resampling
 * 07/07/2021: v1.0.6: changed to using optimised floating point interpolation, sounds much better
 * 30/06/2021: v1.0.5: Optimised quadratic interpolation to use fixed pipeline of 4 samples and use integers instead of floating point